backdrop-contrib/easy_social/README.txt

   - You can now define your own widgets using hook_easy_social_widgets(), more information here: http://drupal.org/node/1347326
   - All widgets can now define extensive customization settings
   - All widgets can now be localized easily (if the service supports it)
-  - Easy Social is available both as extra fields on nodes and as blocks
+  - Easy Social is available both as extra fields on nodes and also as blocks

 -- REQUIREMENTS --